Quest1mc/tie-config/readme.md

 build a  custom tie configurstor site

-allow the user to select from material , colour , pattern, length width construction and a
+allow the user to select from material , colour , pattern, length width construction and tipping

 fixed options